gmc-code/PC-app-development/docs/Anvil/temperature_converter.rst

 .. admonition:: Tasks

     #.
+Add error checking with feedback.
+While the input filed has been restricted to numbers, typing a double negative sign is still possible.
+So make sure that en error message is shown if this is attempted.
+    #.
 Try making a distance converter such as miles to km or inches to cm.
     #.
 Try making a mass converter such as lbs to kg.
     #.
 Try making a volume converter such as gallons to litres.